isdanryan/AbleCase/readme.md

 ### Browser Testing

 Due to the specific user and use case of this project, I know that all users will be using the web application on Windows desktop, using either Chrome or Edge browsers.
-Still in order to keep the site as usable as possible, I have made sure that any frameworks used are all compatable with the current versions of all major browsers; i.e. Chrome, Edge, Firefox, Safari etc.
+Still in order to keep the site as usable as possible, I have made sure that any frameworks used are all compatible with the current versions of all major browsers; i.e. Chrome, Edge, Firefox, Safari etc.
-I also made it a key point to ensure that the layout was responsive as per the inital design ideas.
+I also made it a key point to ensure that the layout was responsive as per the initial design ideas.
 This allows a user to quickly log in and view/edit data if they are away from the desk or out of the office.
-In order to meet theses standard, I continualy tested browser support and responsiveness as the website was being built.
+In order to meet theses standard, I continually tested browser support and responsiveness as the website was being built.

 ### Code validation